middle-river/color_epd_photo3/docs/README.md

 <figure style="display: inline-table;"><a href="result3.jpg"><img height=200 src="result3.jpg" border="2"><figcaption>Result of Image D</figcaption></a></figure>
 </div>
 <p>In these pictures, the top is the 13.3&quot; Spectra 6, and the bottom left is the 7.3&quot; ACeP.
 There are four images in the 13.3&quot; model&#58; the top left uses Palette A, the top right uses Palette B, the bottom left uses Palette C, and the bottom right uses Palette D. The 7.3&quot; model always uses Palette C. All images are the same size, 800x480.</p>
 <p>The differences between the palettes can be seen with the 13.3&quot; display.
 Palette A (pure color palette) is always low in saturation and noisy.
 Palette B (actual palette) has blown out highlights.
-Palette C (palette from the sample image) has relatively stable image quality for all images.
+Palette C (palette from a sample image) has relatively stable image quality for all images.
 Palette D (adaptive palette) has slightly higher contrast than Palette C but colors may shift.
 When comparing the 13.3&quot; Spectra 6 (Palette C) to the 7.3&quot; ACeP (Palette C), the Spectra 6 often produces slightly more vibrant results.
 As described in the <a href="https&#58;//github.com/middle-river/color_epd_photo2">previous page</a> , color palettes used for color reduction largely impact on image quality.
 Palette C was originally obtained from a sample image of ACeP e-paper, but it also gave good results on Spectra 6.</p>
 <h2>Hardware</h2>
 <p>ESP32 is used.
 The circuit is similar to the previous one, and the wiring is as follows.</p>
 <table align="center" border="1">